What is Interstitial Lung Disease?

-Interstitial lung diseases also typically causes a dry, sputum-free cough.
-Low energy or fatigue is quite common, and people with connective tissue or systemic autoimmune disease may also experience joint or muscle aches and rash, as well as other non-respiratory symptoms.
+If you have connective tissue or systemic autoimmune disease, you may also experience joint or muscle aches and rash and other non-respiratory symptoms.

 Living with Interstitial Lung Disease

-Breathing Matters, a project set up by the University College London Hospitals, compiled a list of lifestyle habits those with ILD can adopt (in consultation with their healthcare professionals) to cope with their condition such as (x):
+Breathing Matters, a project set up by the University College London Hospitals, compiled a list of lifestyle habits those with ILD can adopt (in consultation with your healthcare professionals) to cope with your condition, such as: (x)

 - Fill up on vegetables and fruits and cut down on saturated fat